z669016/adventofcode-2015/README.md

 && includesStraight(password) && onlyContainsValidCharacters(password) && hasTwoNonOverlappingPairs(password)```

 ## Day 12
-This challenge is highy suitable for using the Visitor pattern, where the visitor simply sums all the integer values that it visits.
+This challenge is highly suitable for using the Visitor pattern, where the visitor simply sums all the integer values that it visits.
 So, I loaded the JSON and used the Jackson library  to transform it into a ```Map```, and then use the ```MapVisitor``` class to take a ```Visitor``` object and offer it all elements it finds in the map.
 For part 1, this is all you need.
-For part two, I slightly changed the ```MapVisitor```, so it can ignore (on request") all elements it finds with the name "red" (it simply doesn't pass those elements to the visitor instance, so these are not visited and their integer values get ignored).
+For part two, I slightly changed the ```MapVisitor```, so it can ignore (on request) all elements it finds with the name "red" (it simply doesn't pass those elements to the visitor instance, so these are not visited and their integer values get ignored).